-Thoughts on our Trip to Hannibal
+Final Thoughts on our Trip to Hannibal

+Is Hannibal MO worth visiting?
+Absolutely!
 It was a pleasure walking in the footsteps of America’s literary icon, Mark Twain.
 Our admiration thickened as we learned more about the world traveler, humorist, steamboat pilot, author, and speaker.

 Looking for other Midwest travel destinations?